In Focus

 When perfection is paramount, detailed planning and realistic rehearsals ensure all actions are coordinated and executed according to plan.
 This principle is mirrored by the Digital Twin: virtual replicas of physical products enable the optimization of development, procurement and maintenance processes.
 By simulating the entire lifecycle - from development to decommissioning - errors are minimized, and resources are used efficiently.

-Following a significant shift in policy and strategy, investments in defense have increased substantially.
+Following a significant shift in policy and strategy, investments in defence have increased substantially.
 However, the growing complexity of military equipment demands new tools for more controlled and efficient operations.
 The Digital Twin provides this capability - from requirements analysis to procurement decisions and ongoing operations.

 At the core of the Digital Twin is the ability to process and analyze product or process-related data to derive valuable insights and recognize patterns.
 Simultaneously, a detailed 3D model of the physical object is created, continuously updated with real-time data.
 This enables precise simulations of various scenarios and thus predictions about future behavior or performance.